ploomber/core/doc/dependencies.md

 ## Example

-Decorate a function witht `@requires` and pass a list of the packages.
+Decorate a function with `@requires` and pass a list of the packages.

 ```{code-cell} ipython3
 from ploomber_core.dependencies import requires